dzulfiqarfr/jakpost-graphics/README.md

 This repo contains the code and data to produce the analysis and visualizations for my articles on The Jakarta Post (JakPost).
 While JakPost did not have a data journalism desk when I worked there, I tried to pursue it myself with the business desk.
 Hence, the articles were mostly related to socioeconomic issues.

-I organized this repo by year and then by project.
+I organized this repo by year and then by project (or article).
 The project directories were stored in chronological order in terms of publication date on JakPost.

 In each project directory, you’ll find roughly four subdirectories, namely data, doc, src and result.
 The contents of each subdirectory are as follows:
 - data: data (both raw and cleaned) for analysis;